Deep-dive into my Seven Figure Alternative Investment (and Real Estate) Portfolio: 2023 Q2 Update

 The sponsor in which I invested has the longest track record in the industry.
 It created the asset class back in 2007 and has won numerous industry awards.
-This asset class does have a "J curve" meaning that it's expected to take a couple of years to break even and eventually produce a profit.
-It's also not expected to produce distributions in the first year.
-So it is really for medium-term money (5 years +).
+This asset class does have a "J curve," meaning that it's expected to take a couple of years to break even and eventually produce a profit.
+So it is really for medium-term money (funds that aren't needed for 5 years +).
 The sponsor has requested its identity be kept confidential in this article.
 Club members can get full info including their name, as well as detailed due-diligence, etc. here.
 (Membership is free but requires verifying that the applicant is truly an investor and has no conflicts of interest).

-The sponsor has requested its identity to be kept confidential in this article.
+Music royalties have historically been very recession-resistant and not correlated with traditional and/or real estate asset classes.
+So this non-correlation can provide protection diversification to a portfolio during a downturn.
+Target returns in the industry can be high single digits to low teens net IRR.
+The sponsor has requested its identity be kept confidential in this article.
 Club members can get full info including their name, as well as detailed due-diligence, etc. here.
 (Membership is free but requires verifying that the applicant is truly an investor and has no conflicts of interest).